apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-ASYNC-MATERIALIZED-VIEW.md

 ```

 ##### partition
 There are two types of partitioning methods for materialized views.
 If no partitioning is specified, there will be a default single partition.
 If a partitioning field is specified, the system will automatically deduce the source base table of that field and synchronize all partitions of the base table (currently supporting `OlapTable` and `hive`).
-(Limitation: the current base table can only have one partitioning field.)
+(Limitation: If the base table is an `OlapTable`, it can only have one partition field)

 For example, if the base table is a range partition with a partition field of `create_time` and partitioning by day, and `partition by(ct) as select create_time as ct from t1` is specified when creating a materialized view,
 then the materialized view will also be a range partition with a partition field of 'ct' and partitioning by day